Voldoen jouw werkschoenen nog aan de veiligheidseisen?

 Do your work shoes still meet the safety requirements?

-Protective toe cap or scuff guard
+Protective nose or scuff guard

 Grisport Hound